 - Guide assigned customers to-

-- Designate or appoint a certified energy manager in charge of energy conservation activities and its conservation.
+- Designate or appoint a certified energy manager in charge of energy conservation activities and their conservation.

-- Get an energy audit done in the specified way and by an approved energy auditor and in specified time intervals.
+- Get an energy audit done in a specified way and by an approved energy auditor and in specified time intervals.

-- Provide details on the energy used and action taken on the recommendation to the appointed agency of the certified energy auditor.
+- Provide details on the energy used and action was taken on the recommendation to the appointed agent of the certified energy auditor.

 - Comply with the norms and guidelines for energy use and, if not, plan and enforce energy efficiency and recycling schemes.